Remote Area First Aid

 Remote area First Aid considerations

-• Distance.
-The further you are from medical/ambulance assistance generally means it will take longer for that assistance to reach you.
+• Distance – The further you are from medical/ambulance assistance generally means it will take longer for that assistance to reach you.

-• Time.
-As for distance, the further away the more time it will take.
+• Time – As for distance, the further away the more time it will take.
 However, in some cases, you may only be a couple of miles away from aid BUT it may take days to reach you.
 Mountainous areas for example.

-• Number of people in the affected party.
-This will determine what can be done if someone becomes injured.
+• Number of people in the affected party – This will determine what can be done if someone becomes injured.
 The more people in the group, the more options you may have.
 One or two people could stay with the casualty, others could go for help.
 There may even be enough people to carry the injured person out.

-• Weather Conditions.
-Storms may prevent aircraft, as well as land transport, from reaching the casualty.
-High temperatures may inhibit a quick, on-foot, rescue.
+• Weather Conditions – Storms may prevent aircraft, as well as land transport, from reaching the casualty.
+High temperatures may inhibit a quick on-foot rescue.
 Deep snow the same.

-• Fire and Flood.
-(What?
+• Fire and Flood – (What?
 In Australia? – surely not!)
 There’s no denying that these are fairly commonplace within Australia.
-These natural disasters will have an impact on medical response time.
-If they are happening in your area.
+These natural disasters will have an impact on medical response time if they are happening in your area.

-• Lack of communication.
-No mobile network.
+• Lack of communication – No mobile network.
 No road access.
 Lack of communication will, of course, delay any medical response.
 Lack of communication may also deprive you of contact with a doctor and the provision of medical advice.

-• Medical supplies.
-When travelling in remote areas the level of first aid you may be required to perform may be higher than the level of first aid closer to home.
-This will have an impact on the contents of your first-aid kit.
+• Medical supplies – When travelling in remote areas the level of first aid you may be required to perform may be higher than the level of first aid closer to home.
+This will have an impact on the contents of your first aid kit.

-• The severity of the injury.
-This will determine your actions and response.
+• The severity of the injury – This will determine your actions and response.

 After reading the list above you can see how isolated you might feel if you are out in the great outdoors with a couple of friends and something injurious happens.